-Longthorpe Primary School provides for the needs of children within the 4 to 11 age range and is its own admissions authority.
+Longthorpe Primary School provides for the needs of children within the 4 to 11 age range with Peterborough Keys Academies Trust (PKAT) as its admissions authority.
 The agreed admissions number for class groups is 30, with the overall school total being 420 pupils (2 form entry).
 These totals may only be exceeded if particular circumstances arise.

 How to Apply